bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 * Learning JavaScript prepares students for understanding computer science concepts by introducing them to loops, conditionals, and functions.
 * JavaScript gives students the tools to build interactive web applications.
 * JavaScript empowers students to solve complex problems with logic.
-* JavaScript prepares students for development using Node.js on the back end.
+* JavaScript prepares students for an easy transition to back-end development when they begin using Node.js.

 Throughout the async module this week, students will use JavaScript to do the following: